 Looking for the most stunning Japanese maple you can find?
 Look no further than the Acer palmatum ‘Orangeola’ Japanese maple.
 Orangeola is a weeping lace leaf maple with long thread-like cut leaves.

 The Orangeola is one of the Japanese maples that can tolerate more heat than most.
 It can be planted in Zones 5–9.
-It can be planted in any soil as long as it does not stay to dry for and extended period of time.
+It can be planted in any soil as long as it does not stay to dry for an extended period of time.
 This maple will only reach 3–5 feet tall but if you desire it to be taller you can stake it to get some height.
 The mature width can reach 6–8 feet wide.
-It is recommend to plant in a sunny spot in cooler climates and part shade in warmer climates.
+It is recommended to plant in a sunny spot in cooler climates and part shade in warmer climates.

 Orangeola Japanese maple is very low maintenance with no known disease or insect issues.
-Believe it or not even though this is a weeping lace leaf maple it is considered a fast grower.
+Believe it or not, even though this is a weeping lace leaf maple it is considered a fast grower.
 I’m sure you can find a great spot in your yard for this beautiful low growing mounding tree that puts out a rainbow of color.

 Approximate size: 2.5′ Height x 8″ Width

 Photo credit: Shannon Haley & Don Schmidt Nursery